ghostwan/Virtual-Deck-Of-Cards/README.md

 ![Original version rules]()

+# What's new

 # What you can currently do
-=> See master for more information

-# What's new

 - Play card from hand
+- Proper distribution from EK (without kittens and by giving a kit to each player)
-- - Exploding kittens original deck
+- Exploding kittens original deck
+- Specific EK distribution with kits and exploding kittens aside

+- Availble actions:
+  - attack
+  - shuffle
+  - explode
+  - defuse
+  - favor (not action but possible)

 # What's next
+- Missing actions
+  - Steal a card from player hand (combo 2 card)
+  - See the future
+- Add number of exploding depends on number of player
+- Improve favor action
+- Translations
+- Add rules reminder
+- Add extentions
+  - imploding kittens
+  - streaking kittens
+  - barking kittens

 # Bugs